 Internet service providers of Tier 3 are local providers having a national reach.
 They purchase transit from both higher tiers for minimizing the expenses associated with the IP transit prices of Tier 1.

-IP Transit and DIA in New Zealand: What’s the Difference?
+DIA and IP Transit in New Zealand: What’s the Difference?

 DIA is primarily used for general objectives and is the most widely used internet service across the globe.
 However, IP transit is a better option for organizations with intensive bandwidth functions.